Save Money & Eat Healthy (1 of 3)

 Plan Ahead and Cut Your Food Bill Down

 I like saving money.
 I also like eating healthy.
-Unfortunately foods higher in fat, sugar and sodium tend to be cheaper than their healthier alternatives.
+Unfortunately, foods higher in fat, sugar and sodium tend to be cheaper than their healthier alternatives.
 So to help you save a little cash while still eating healthy, I'm going to share some of the tricks I use to reduce my food bill each month.

 Once you know how many meals you're going to make, put together a personal menu.
 It doesn't have to be anything fancy, just a list of the meals you can eat that are good for you.
 If you're trying to change your weight, you might also include the total calorie count beside each meal, as well as some specifics like total fat, carbs or protein.
-Then take that personal menu and insert those meals into when you'll be eating them on your calendar.
+Take that personal menu and insert those meals into when you'll be eating them on your calendar.
 Here's an example.